xiaobixu/REST-API-project/README.md

 # REST-API-project
-Create a mini desktop app using Github REST API(https://docs.github.com/en/rest) to retrieve the contributor counts for each repositories, given the owner username
+Create a mini desktop app using Github REST API(https://docs.github.com/en/rest) to retrieve the contributor counts for each repositories, given the owner usernames.
+Repository names are sorted by contributor counts in descending order.

 In order to run the application sucessfully, please install the necessary packages/libraries in requirements.txt.
 It is recommended to run the app in virtual environment to isolate the dependencies from others, you can run:
 > python3 -m venv .venv